Practical Dating Tips That Make the Whole Experience Way Less Painful

 Dmytro Sheremeta

-Finding the right person takes time.
+Finding the right person takes time, and that’s a major understatement.
+However, patience is key.
 Don’t get discouraged if things don’t work out immediately.
 Each dating experience, whether successful or not, is an opportunity for growth and learning.

 Unsplash

 Always prioritise your safety when dating, especially when meeting someone new.
 Meet in public places, let a friend know your plans, and trust your instincts.
-Also, practice safe sex if you choose to be intimate.
+Also, use protection if you’re going to get physical with someone, even if just for the night.
+(Hey, no judgement here!)

 14. Be kind, even when rejecting someone.